JirkVorl/Taxi-Service/README.md

 # Taxi-Service

-I implemented this project, as a demonstration of technologies that I own.
+This is fully functioning taxi service, that allows user to manage taxi station.
+For example adding new cars, drivers, manufacturers etc.
+It uses Java Servlet Pages technology to display needful information and interact with user.
+All functionality and technologies are described below.

 ## Functionality list:
-* Authorisation and authentication of user (Driver)
+* Authorization and authentication of user (Driver)
 * Adding new driver (registration)
-* Creating car manufacturers
+* Create manufacturers
-* Creating cars
+* Create cars
-* Securing cars for drivers
+* Add drivers to car
+* Delete cars/drivers/manufacturers
-* Deleting cars/drivers/manufacturers/drivers from car
+* Delete drivers from car

 ## Used Technologies
 * Java (ver.
 11)